lucasjellema/tech-radar-prototype2/development-log.md

 - blip zoom "slider" - apply scaling factor to all the blips (not to any other element)
 - generate blips in Viewpoint for all objects | selected objects

-- ?? record blip coordinates as polar coordinates
+- ?? record user defined blip coordinates as polar coordinates

 - define "start angle" for sectors (to get tilting/rotating effect)
 - define "total angle" for sectors (to create half, quarter, two thirds, one third)